wnchan/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 1a.
 The specified group does not exist.
     * 1a1.
 StudentConnect states the corresponding group does not exist.

       Use case ends.

-**Use Case: Find a group**

-**MSS**

-1. Student requests to find groups by group number with keyword(s).
-2. StudentConnect shows a list of group(s) with group number(s) matching the keyword(s).

-    Use case ends.

-**Extensions:**
-* 2a.
-The given keyword(s) does not match any of the group numbers.

-    Use case ends.

-**Use Case: Filter groups**

-**MSS**

-1. Student requests to filter groups by tutorial slot.
-2. StudentConnect shows a list of groups that belong to the given tutorial slot.

-    Use case ends.

-**Extensions:**
-* 2a.
-The given slot does not match any of the groups' tutorial slot.

-    Use case ends.

-**Use Case: Leave a group**
+**Use Case: UC12 - Leave a group**

 **MSS**